cuzfrog/scala-points/README.md

 ####5.Enum

-a.use case object as enumeration ,well a little more verbose.
+a.(recommended)use case object as enumeration, along side with [enumeratum](https://github.com/lloydmeta/enumeratum)

 b.override Enumeration http://stackoverflow.com/questions/2507273/overriding-scala-enumeration-value  so you can inherit your own Value creation method in subclass or inner-class